LefkaLefka/ToDoList-JS-Module_Architecture/README.md

-ToDoList written in JS using modular architecture.
+ToDoList written using JS, using modular architecture.